ml-research/vlol-dataset-gen/README.md

   attributes
 - `save_blender` (bool, False) -> Whether the blender scene is saved.
   Only recommended for small image counts as the blend files are of rather big size.
-- `high_res` (bool, False) -> whether to render the images in high resolution (1920x1080) or standard resolution (480x270)
+- `high_res` (bool, False) -> Whether to render the images in high resolution (1920x1080) or standard resolution (480x270)
 - `gen_depth` (bool, False) -> Whether to generate the depth information of the individual scenes
 - `replace_raw` (bool, False) -> If the train descriptions for the dataset are already generated shall they be replaced?
-- `replace_existing_img` (bool, False) -> Check if the image is already rendered for the individual indices.
+- `replace_existing_img` (bool, False) -> Whether to replace existing images.
+Checks if the image is already rendered for the dataset which is generated.
-  If there is already an image generated for a specific index shall do you want to replace it?
+If there is already an image generated for a specific index do you want to replace it?

 The following shows example images of the four background scenes 'base_scene', 'desert_scene', 'sky_scene' and ' fisheye_scene':